Logics for Dialogues

 Opponent: Attacks P

-If the proponent defends P successfully, he wins round (a).
-If his or her defense fails, the game is over, and the proponent has lost the game.
-In the language of truth tables, this corresponds to the truth-table line “if P is false, then the conjunction ‘P & Q’ is false”.
+If the proponent successfully defends P, he wins round (a).
+If the defense fails, the game is over, and the proponent has lost.
+In the language of truth tables, this corresponds to the truth table line « If P is false, then the conjunction ‘P & Q’ is false ».
 In other words, the line “if P is false, then the conjunction ‘P & Q’ is false” is excluded.

-If the proponent won round (a), in relation to P, the game continues.
+If the proponent wins round (a), with respect to P, the game continues.

 (b) Second round, the opponent attacks Q.